Us humans are facing an ever-growing health crisis.

 Because weight loss has NOTHING to do with our bodies, and EVERYTHING to do with our minds.

-Quite simply, there is nothing that your body can do on its own to gain or loss weight—“Its” shape is entirely dependent on what our brains choose to put in and burn off.
+Quite simply, there is nothing that your body can do on its own to gain or lose weight—“Its” shape is entirely dependent on what our brains choose to put in and burn off.

 In nature “no body” would choose to eat excessively and carry around excess weight, but in human nature it’s not our bodies that are in control, our minds feed the machine.